CURVX/Git-Practice/README.md

 ### Committing on behalf of someone else

-- `git commit-m "msg" --author "John Smith <johnsmith@example.com>"` : can give them credit with the --author option.
+- `git commit -m "msg" --author "John Smith <johnsmith@example.com>"` : can give them credit with the --author option.

 Click on the [:arrow_up:](https://github.com/CURVX/Git-Practice#-quick-links) arrow to move to the top